ibm-cloud-docs/hp-virtual-servers/tutorial-secure-build-server.md

 In this tutorial, you use the {{site.data.keyword.cloud}} {{site.data.keyword.hpvs}} Secure Build Server to build a digital wallet application, then you use {{site.data.keyword.hpvs}} to deploy the resulting application in the public cloud.

+For information about securely building your own image, see [Protecting your image build](/docs/hp-virtual-servers?topic=hp-virtual-servers-imagebuild).

 ## Contents
 {: #contents_tutorial}